Tomev/qcflow/docs/source/model-registry.rst

 Adding or Updating an QCFlow Model Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At any point in a model’s lifecycle development, you can update a model version's description using :meth:`~qcflow.client.MlflowClient.update_model_version`.
+At any point in a model’s lifecycle development, you can update a model version's description using :meth:`~qcflow.client.QCFlowClient.update_model_version`.

 .. code-block:: python

-    client = MlflowClient()
+    client = QCFlowClient()
     client.update_model_version(
         name="sk-learn-random-forest-reg-model",
         version=1,